Am I Addicted to Alcohol?

 For those who don’t struggle with alcohol addiction, abstaining from alcohol shouldn’t be problematic.
 If a few days go by without a drink, they won’t crave alcohol or suffer from an internal struggle to drink.
 For alcoholics, however, it can be a different story.

 Those struggling with alcohol addiction might find it very difficult not to drink even for a day or two.
 They may begin to have obsessive thoughts about drinking, and their lives might begin to revolve around it.
-In these cases, partial hospitalization programs or outpatient rehab are often the best choices for recovery.
+In these cases, partial hospitalization programs or outpatient rehab in Portland are often the best choices for alcohol use disorder recovery.

 What to Do if You Answered “Yes” to “Am I Addicted to Alcohol?”